n3tsurge/gc-regex-labeler/README.md

 ## Future Features

-- [ ] Continuous labeling
+- [x] Continuous labeling
-  - Each label rule will have it's own query interval
-- [ ] Support for labeling based on values in lists (e.g. using the MAC address of a machine)
+- [x] Support for labeling based on values in lists (e.g. using the MAC address of a machine)
-- [ ] Mutli-criteria rules (must match pattern A and pattern B to get label K:V)
+- [x] Multi-field criteria rules (must match expression across all fields to label)
-- [ ] Dockerized version for continuous labeling
+- [x] Dockerized version for continuous labeling
 - [ ] Hot reload of the config.yml file to load new rules without relaunching the container/script